Make-School-Courses/DevOps-Security/09-AWS/README.md

   - Attach Additional Policies to a user
     - On the left click on 'Users'
     - Click on the user that you just created
-    - Click the X to the right of AdministratorAccess, and click on Detach
+    - Click the X to the right of AdministratorAccess, and click 'Detach'
     - Click on 'Add Permission'
     - Click on 'Attach Existing Policies Directly'
     - In the search box, type in Database
     - Select the check box next to 'DatabaseAdministrator'
-    - Click on 'Next', Review at the bottom of the screen
+    - Click on 'Next: Review' at the bottom of the screen
     - Click on 'Add Permissions'
   - Create an IAM Group
     - On the left click on 'Groups'